PemaGelek/Dudjom-Tersar/README.md

 ## Centers of Practice
-Not every center or group is necessarily practicing only the Dudjom Tersar, but I believe each one should be where a beginner could at least get a ngondro iniation or pointed in the right direction.
-Students further along the path can check the webpages to see what's available.
+Not every center or group is necessarily practicing only the Dudjom Tersar, but I believe each one should be where a beginner could at least get a ngondro iniation or is a practice group affiliated with a Dudjom Tersar carrying lama.
+Students further along the path can check the webpages to see what's available for teaching and retreats.

+[MAP](https://www.google.com/maps/d/edit?mid=zuLZC0Jk5ldI.kMbgVwTubtSs) to every location below according to the info available.
+Tibetan locations are currently not pinned.

 #### Asia

 **Bhutan**